ABG vs VBG Decision Guide

 Arterial vs Venous Blood Gas

-Compare arterial blood gases (ABG) and venous blood gases (VBG)to understand when each is useful, how their values differ, and when oxygenation requires a true ABG.
+Compare arterial blood gases (ABG) and venous blood gases (VBG)to understand when each test is useful, how their values differ, and when oxygenation requires a true ABG.

 Want to apply this in practice?
 Try the ABG Calculator or practice venous interpretation with VBGenius.